The following is an extract from:

 Tolkien's imaginary travels through space and time were inspired in large part, as were those of C S Lewis, by the writings of J W Dunne, who experienced precognitive dreams and in 1927 published a theory of time and consciousness in his book, An Experiment with Time, to try and explain them.
 Tolkien and Lewis both owned copies.

 Dunne's theory makes another unlikely, and somewhat eerie, appearance in the literature of polyhedra.
-During his lifetime, as higher dimensions were explored geometers began discovering higher-dimensional analogues of polyhedra which they called polytopes.
+During his lifetime, geometers began exploring higher dimensions of space and discovering higher-dimensional analogues of polyhedra which they called polytopes.
 Paul J. Donchian was an American of Armenian descent, whose ancestors had been jewellers.
 Around 1925 he too had a series of precognitive dreams, this time of such a nature that, despite not being a mathematician, he determined to understand the geometry of higher dimensions.
 He undertook a series of delicate and beautiful models of polytopes projected into ordinary space and presented them in public exhibitions.
 He became a good friend of the famous geometer H S M "Donald" Coxeter and photographs of some of them found their way into Coxeter's most well-known work, Regular Polytopes, first published in 1963.

-Coxeter himself misread Dunne, remarking that he had mistakenly treated Einstein's spacetime as Euclidean.
-This was not true and I can only suppose that Coxeter was misled by a coincidence of wording over the idea of "infinity", for geometers often suffered a "regress to infinity" in Euclidean space, such as the way parallel lines never meet but go on for ever.
-But Dunne's was a regress in the number of dimensions rather than their individual length.
-In this his Serialism (and especially its unpublished extension to electromagnetism) perhaps had more in common with Hilbert space than Euclid's, but perhaps also it is time I shut up.
+Coxeter himself misread Dunne, suggesting in the same book that he had mistakenly treated Einstein's spacetime as Euclidean.
+This was not true and I can only suppose that Coxeter must have been misled in some way, possibly by a coincidence of wording over the idea of infinity, for geometers often suffered a regress to infinity in Euclidean space, or perhaps he picked up second-hand on some mistaken account by a determined sceptic, of which there were more than enough around.
+Dunne's regress in his Serialism (and especially its unpublished extension to electromagnetism) perhaps had more in common with Hilbert space than Euclid's, but perhaps also it is time I shut up.